- Your safety, Our no 1 priority

 We will follow the same shady valley until we reach Phaire, from here we will start to climb.
-After the steep climb we arrive at the pleasant village of Thulo Shyafru lying on the massive ridge.
+After the steep climb, we arrive at the pleasant village of Thulo Shyafru lying on the massive ridge.
 It offers beautiful views of Langtang and Ganesh Himal.
-And this village also gives an opportunity to gain an insight into the Tamang tradition, Culture and custom of the local Tamang Community.
+And this village also gives an opportunity to gain an insight into the Tamang tradition, Culture, and custom of the local Tamang Community.

 This is the second part of our trek, The Goshaonkunda reason.
 After crossing the school and the army post at the top of the village we proceed steep hill above the village to Dursagang.
 After the tea break here the trail is less steep and largely forested to the top of the ridge at Fhulung Danda, where we will stop for the lunch.
-There will be the opportunity to encounter some wildlife like Red Panda, Lungur Monkey, Musk Dear and many more.
+There will be the opportunity to encounter some wildlife like Red Panda, Lungur Monkey, Musk Dear, and many more.
 The trail eventually levels at it cross the head of the valley and after passing the ridge we arrive at Sing Gumpa.

 From Sing Gumpa, it’s an easy walk through the ridge to Cholangpati from where we will start climbing.
-Following the rugged trail we climb steeply up the ridge through the small camp of Lauribina.
-We continue climbing the goshainkunda is marked by chortenes and small Shiva temple from where we can see the dramatic views of Himal Chuli, Manaslu, Ganesh Himal, Langtang Himal, Lamjung Himal, and Annapurna Range.
+Following the rugged trail, we climb steeply up the ridge through the small camp of Lauribina.
+We continue climbing the Gosainkunda is marked by Chortenes and a small Shiva temple from where we can see the dramatic views of Himal Chuli, Manaslu, Ganesh Himal, Langtang Himal, Lamjung Himal, and Annapurna Range.
 The area on the northern slope is a sanctuary for the red panda (locally known as the cat bear), an endangered species.
 We pass a few huts in the high pasture of Laurebina and cross a ridge for our first view of the holy lakes.

 It’s our last day of the trek.
-You can visit Goshainkunda Lake and surroundings.
-After breakfast we set out towards Dhunche through the same way that we climbed yesterday until Sing Gumpa.
+You can visit Goshainkunda Lake and its surroundings.
+After breakfast, we set out towards Dhunche through the same way that we climbed yesterday until Sing Gumpa.
 From here we drop down to Dhunche through Deurali and mini Goshainkunda.
 Dhunche is the biggest town of the Langtang reason facing the giant Langtang and Sanjen Himal on the north.

 Your adventure to Nepal comes to the end today!
 It’s time to say goodbye to Nepal until the Next Time!
 Enjoy your last moments in Kathmandu, a city stroll, and-or souvenir shopping.
 NNTR representative will meet you at your hotel and drive you to the airport for your return flight home.
 On the way to your home, you have plenty of time to plan your next adventure in the wonderful land of the mystic Himalayas.